UW-Hydro/VIC/README.txt

 	beginning of solve_lake().
 This was needed to avoid a water budget error since swq and surf_water were being converted to mm over lake at end of solve_lake().

+Incorrect filenames in Makefile for variable output list functions

+	Files affected:

+	Makefile

+	Description:

+	Changed ".c" to ".o" for output_list_utils.o, parse_output_info.o, set_output_defaults.o

+Output variable OUT_DELSURFSTOR not functioning

+	Files affected:

+	output_list_utils.c
+	put_data.c

+	Description:

+	Default properties for OUT_DELSURFSTOR were not set in output_list_utils.c, and OUT_DELSURFSTOR was not assigned a value in put_data.c.
+These problems have been fixed.

+Pressure and vapor pressure output in wrong units

+	Files affected:

+	put_data.c
+	write_forcing_file.c

+	Description:

+	The output variables pressure and vapor pressure were output in Pa instead of kPa.
+This has been fixed.